LukeShortCloud/rootpages/src/administration/openstack.rst

             | 9a277de3-02be-4022-ad26-ec4e66d97bd1 | compute01 | 5c2d1374-8b20-4af6-b114-df15bbd3d9ca | power on    | deploying          | False       |
             +--------------------------------------+-----------+--------------------------------------+-------------+--------------------+-------------+

       -  After that is complete, the virtual machines will power off.
 Ironic will report that the "Power State" is now "power on" and the Provisioning State" is now "active."
-Manually start the virtual machines now.
+The nodes have now been provisioned with the Overcloud image.
+Change the boot order of each machine to start with the hard drive instead of the network interface card.
+Manually start the virtual machines after that.

          .. code-block:: sh